 “May the Lord show mercy to the household of Onesiphorus, because he often refreshed me and was not ashamed of my chains.
 On the contrary, when he was in Rome, he searched hard for me until he found me.“

 What a short, but significant tribute!
 Not everyone gets to be Paul, but to be the person that loves and encourages Paul like this?
 That’s someone worth teaching Christians about.
-May we all be the kind of person who refreshes others, who isn’t ashamed of them even when they are rejected by others, and who seeks them out.
+May we all be the kind of person who refreshes others, who isn’t ashamed of them even when other reject them, and who seeks them out.
 I long for that kind of testimony.

 Asaph and the Sons of Korah

-It is important to note that just because a Psalm is “of” someone, it does not mean that the person or group wrote it.
+Note that just because a Psalm is “of” someone, this does not mean that the person wrote it.
 It could be dedicated to that person or something similar.
-Yet I think it is very likely that Asaph and the sons of Korah wrote the psalms that bear their names in our Bibles.
+Yet I think it is very likely that Asaph and Korah’s sons wrote the biblical psalms that bear their names.

-But even more important to me, Asaph and the sons of Korah penned several heart-wrenching lament psalms, like Psalms 44, 80 and 88.
-Psalm 80 contains the refrain, “O Lord God of hosts, cause your face to shine on us, that we may be saved” three times, which Michael W. Smith turned into a modern hymn as well.
-As far as I know, Psalm 88 has not been turned into a popular modern song, but perhaps that is because it is one of the few psalms that doesn’t end on an up note but remains in the darkness.
+But even more important to me, Asaph and the sons of Korah penned several heart-wrenching lament psalms.
+Like Psalms 44, 80 and 88.
+Psalm 80 contains the refrain, “O Lord God of hosts, cause your face to shine on us, that we may be saved” three times.
+Which Michael W. Smith turned into a modern hymn as well.
+As far as I know, Psalm 88 has not been turned into a popular modern song.
+But perhaps that is because it is one of the few psalms that doesn’t end on a hopeful note.
+It exits still in the darkness.
 For that reason, it may be my favorite psalm of all.

-Both Asaph and the sons of Korah played a huge part not only in writing but leading Israel in musical worship (1 Chronicles 15, 2 Chronicles 20).
-These are men who should be known.
+Both Asaph and the sons of Korah played a huge part not only in writing but leading Israel in musical worship1.
+These are Bible characters Christians should know.

 No, not Malachi or Micah.
 Micaiah, a prophet so unknown that my computer is giving me the red squiggly line under his name right now.
 He prophesied during the time of King Ahab and what a thankless, demeaning job that must have been.
 We get a taste of what his life was like in 1 Kings 22 (and its parallel, 2 Chronicles 18) when Ahab calls him in to advise him about going to war with Ramoth Gilead.
 It is obvious that Micaiah never prophesies anything good for Ahab because the wicked king says so plainly.
 It appears that this is the case because Micaiah intends only to speak the truth.
 And this obviously happens over and over and this has to weigh on his psyche.

-Because the cultures of the Bible were so demeaning to women by our modern standards, we very much need to preach stories like these women standing up to Moses on behalf of giving them their father’s inheritance.
+The cultures of the Bible were so demeaning to women by our modern standards.
+So we need to preach stories like the bravery of these women.
+And how they stood up to Moses on behalf of giving them their father’s inheritance.
 Zelophehad was a righteous man but had no son.
-So they boldly stood before one of the most significant leaders in the history of the world and asked for justice.
+So they boldly stood before one of the most significant leaders in the history of the world.
+And asked for justice.
 And God took their side.
 There was no doubt about that because he spoke directly in the passage to affirm their position.

-Justice gets thrown around so much in American Christian vernacular I hope we don’t miss what it really is.
+We throw around justice so much in American Christian vernacular I hope we don’t miss what it really is.
 It has been and always will be doing right by those who are denied things they deserve.
 That is the heart of these few verses in Numbers.
 So here’s to Mahlah, Noah, Hoglah, Milkah and Tirzah–women of great character that we should honor.

 So, at least for today, that is my list.
-What are some under-appreciated Bible characters you wish we talked more about?
+Who are some under-appreciated Bible characters you wish we talked more about?